 The format of the film was the same as the first installment in that it focused solely on musical numbers.
 It was also hosted, as was the first one, by a succession of stars from the era returning to the MGM lot once again, with Gene Kelly as the emcee who opened and closed the film as well as hosting the first segment.
 It was his final on-screen appearance.

 The directors and co-producers, Bud Friedgen & Michael J. Sheridan, had been the editors of the first film.
 They had always wanted to find a way to present the rare and outtake footage to audiences.
 They were originally told “no” when they wanted to present the material in the 1970s but that was prior to the home media market that created even more interest in classic musicals and what was left on the cutting room floor.
+Thanks to home media we have this film as well as many other outtakes on various video, laserdisc, DVD, Blu-ray, and 4K releases.

 That’s Entertainment!
 III had a gala premiere and a limited release.
 That didn’t hamper the good reviews it received nor the immediate love of the film from hardcore MGM Musical fans and aficionados as well as the general public.
 It’s the perfect final act of the series.